This Is Fort Apache

-This Is Fort Apache is a 1995 compilation album of songs recorded at Fort Apache Studios, a recording studio which has been located at several locations around the New England area.
+This Is Fort Apache is a 1995 compilation album of songs recorded at Fort Apache Studios, a recording studio which has had several locations around the New England area.
 The alternative rock album was the first release of Fort Apache/MCA Records, a partnership between the studio and MCA Records.
 The album's packaging work, by designer Tim Stedman, received a nomination for the Grammy Award for Best Recording Package at the 38th Annual Grammy Awards ceremony, losing to Robbie Cavolina and Joni Mitchell for Turbulent Indigo.
 The album includes songs by the label's first signees Cold Water Flat and studio silent partner Billy Bragg.

 Style

 The album is described as alternative rock.
 De Volkskrant's Gert van Veen notes that the diverse styles of the different acts are unified by their use of a "nice and raw", "piercing" guitar sound which was "partly determined by the primitive conditions" of the studio in its early years, a sound which by the compilation's time had become standard with the popularity of grunge and post-grunge.